w3c/wai-website/pages/planning-policies/planning-managing/implement.md

 ### For more information

 -   [Easy Checks - A First Review of Web Accessibility](/test-evaluate/preliminary/) – Provides simple steps to help assess if a web page addresses accessibility.
--   [WCAG-EM Overview](/test-evaluate/conformance/) – Introduces a methodology for determining how well a website conforms to WCAG.
+-   [WCAG-EM Overview](/test-evaluate/conformance/wcag-em/) – Introduces a methodology for determining how well websites and other digital products conform to WCAG.
 -   [Involving Users with Disabilities](/planning/involving-users/) – Describes how to involve users to help better understand accessibility issues.

 {% include excol.html type="end" %}{% include excol.html type="start" id="" %}